1. We build relationships by building self awareness.

 • Reducing, preventing and improving harmful behavior

-• Resolving conflict, holding individuals and groups accountable
+• Resolving conflict, holding students accountable

 2. Being in the community is the reward.